balintapro/simpleflex/README.md

-# simpleflex
+# grid-simpleflex

 If you:
-- need only a simple grid
+- need a simple grid
-- already have scss processing in you project set up
+- already have SCSS processing in you project set up

 ## features

-This project is a total scss conversion of [Flexbox Grid](http://flexboxgrid.com).
+This project is a total SCSS conversion of [Flexbox Grid](http://flexboxgrid.com).

 ## npm
 `npm i grid-simpleflex --save`